Industrial/Organizational Psychology

 PSYC 6520 Performance Coaching 3 Credits

-PSYC 6850 Field Work in Applied Psychology 3 Credits
+PSYC 6850 Fieldwork in Industrial/Organizational Psychology 3 Credits

-PSYC 6999 Comprehensive Exam in Applied Psychology 0 Credits
+PSYC 6999 Comprehensive Exam in Industrial/Organizational Psychology 0 Credits

 The comprehensive examination in applied psychology requires candidates to demonstrate understanding and mastery of a broad body of relevant knowledge in psychology, as well as the ability to synthesize this knowledge in the creation of sophisticated essays.
-Candidates are eligible to take the master's comprehensive examination after successful completion of 24 credits, 18 of which must be specifically in psychology.
-Cumulative GPA of 3.0 required to sit for the exam.
-Previously PY 0098.
+Candidates are eligible to take the master's comprehensive examination after successful completion of completion of 21 graduate credits, 18 in PSYC; B or better cumulative program GPA.

 Professors in the program are full-time faculty in the Department of Psychological and Brain Sciences.
 Lecturers are active practitioners in their applied areas of expertise.